Romania election: Opposition Social Democrats lead in preliminary vote results | DW | 06.12.2020

 The data put voter turnout at 33%, a record low for a parliamentary election in the country.

-Should the PNL continue to hold on to its lead, the pro-European party would be on track to become the largest party in Romania's 465-seat bicameral parliament for the first time in 30 years.

-The PNL would still fall short of a governing majority, with analysts predicting that the party could try to seek a coalition with the USR-PLUS Alliance.
+The PNL is set to fall short of a governing majority, but analysts predict that the party could try to seek a coalition including the USR-PLUS Alliance.

 The PNL and the USR-PLUS Alliance campaigned on promises to reform Romania's civil service and bolster the country's public health and education systems.